oneminch/Notes/React.md

 export default App;
 ```

-- Other libraries such as `emotion`, `styled-jsx` (by Vercel), and `vanilla-extract` provide an alternative approach to writing CSS-in-JS.
+- Other libraries such as `emotion`, `styled-jsx` (by Vercel), StyleX, and `vanilla-extract` provide an alternative approach to writing CSS-in-JS.
     - `emotion` even provides a similar syntax as `styled-components` via `@emotion/styled`.

 ```jsx